 Labour MP Wes Streeting commented on the findings: “This new poll of MPs reveals two things: firstly, that the ludicrous rhetoric of the Brexit extremists is increasingly colliding with the reality of what leaving the EU actually entails.

 “At some point, Theresa May will have to stare down the fanatics on her own back benches if she’s going to avoid the chaos of a no-deal Brexit.

 “It shows there is no majority in the House of Commons for crashing out of the Single Market, which would be a disaster for jobs and our economy.”

 If one thing’s for certain, it’s that May and Corbyn’s face significant challenges within their own parties over Brexit – today’s poll results just make that even clearer.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.